Signed in as:

-Dr. Cordier is the creator of two groundbreaking therapy models:
+Dr. Cordier is the developer of two integrative therapy models:

-Through his leadership, Dr. Cordier developed highly structured pediatric, adolescent, and adult behavioral treatment programs at the New England and American Centers for CBT in Connecticut.
-His approach integrates validated treatment components into one comprehensive, neurologically-informed system that is effective for individuals of all ages—and practical for clinicians, parents, and families alike.
+Through his leadership, Dr. Cordier developed structured pediatric, adolescent, and adult behavioral treatment programs across Connecticut.
+His approach integrates validated treatment components into a comprehensive, neurologically informed system designed to be effective across the lifespan—and practical for clinicians, parents, and families.

-Dr. Cordier earned his bachelor’s degree in Psychology from the University of Connecticut, followed by graduate studies in Clinical Psychology at the University of Hartford, the Harold Abel School of Psychology, and the Graduate Theological Foundation in South Bend, Indiana.
+Dr. Cordier earned his bachelor’s degree in Psychology from the University of Connecticut and completed graduate studies in Clinical Psychology at the University of Hartford and the Graduate Theological Foundation in South Bend, Indiana.

 His clinical training includes:

-Dr. Cordier brings an extensive background in clinical psychology, program development, and direct patient care across the lifespan.
+Dr. Cordier’s work reflects a background in clinical psychology, behavioral program development, and treatment implementation across diverse populations.

-A retired U.S. Air Force officer, Dr. Cordier served over 20 years as a medic and later as a Medical Service Corps (MSC) officer, specializing in hospital management and administration.
-His military service informs his structured, strategic, and mission-driven approach to clinical treatment and training.
+A retired U.S. Air Force officer, Dr. Cordier served over 20 years as a medic and later as a Medical Service Corps (MSC) officer, specializing in hospital administration and systems management.
+His military service informs the structured, strategic, and systems-oriented framework underlying NE-CBT and its training model.

 Dr. Cordier received advanced training in cognitive-behavioral therapy from two of the most respected institutions in the field: the Albert Ellis Institute in New York City, where he studied Rational Emotive Behavior Therapy (REBT), and the Beck Institute for Cognitive Behavior Therapy in Pennsylvania, founded by Dr. Aaron Beck, the creator of CBT.